 Despite the uncertainty the pandemic caused for this prospect, our first call didn’t end with a firm “no.” We were told to call back later, and we did—10 more times.

 For those unfamiliar with lead generation, “call back later” may seem like a euphemism for “I don’t want to be rude, but please don’t ever call me again.”
 However, it’s actually an encouraging thing to hear.
 When prospects tell you to call later, it means that they’re open to making a deal in the future, whether that’s a few months from now or years down the road.
 Though LED lighting prospects typically set an appointment after 82 days, there are always a few that seem intent on bringing up the average.

 In B2B lead generation, persistence is vital.
 You can’t let a lead slip through the cracks because you might miss them when they’re finally ready to make a sale worth hundreds of thousands of dollars.
 A prospect that screamed at you on the phone a few years ago could answer a call today and agree to a meeting.
 Prospects’ needs are constantly changing, and being persistent helps us stay ahead of those needs and catch leads at the right time.

 For the next nine months after our initial April call, we stayed vigilant.
-During that time, three different partner sales representatives (PSRs) kept in touch with our manufacturing prospect, listened to their concerns, and explained how our client’s LED lighting solutions would be the perfect fit for their facilities.
+During that time, three different sales development representatives (SDRs) kept in touch with our manufacturing prospect, listened to their concerns, and explained how our client’s LED lighting solutions would be the perfect fit for their facilities.
 Our lead was still struggling with the financial aftermath of the pandemic, but they liked the idea of saving money on their energy bills.